beamaginelidar/l3cam_ros/README.md

 ### thermal_camera_configuration
 The thermal_camera_configuration is a node that configures the thermal camera parameters (if a thermal sensor is avaliable) by using dynamic reconfigure and the services to communicate with the l3cam_ros_node.
 See the config file (`cfg/ThermalCamera.cfg`) for documentation regarding the various parameters that can be used to configure the thermal camera parameters of the L3Cam.

+## Launch
+See the launch file (`launch/l3cam.launch`) for documentation regarding how to operate this package.